 How to Play YouTube Music on Amazon Echo

-Thankfully, you aren’t limited to just using supported services with Alexa and your Echo, so if you’re ready to play YouTube Music on your Echo, here’s how to do it.
+Thankfully, you are not limited to just using supported services with Alexa and your Echo, so if you are ready to play YouTube Music in your Echo, here is how to do it.

 Connecting to YouTube Music From Your Phone Over Bluetooth

 It might be annoying, but the easiest way to play music via YouTube Music on your Echo is to connect with Bluetooth.
-If you’re using an Android device or an iPhone, the steps are similar.
+If you are using an Android device or an iPhone, the steps are similar.

-If you don’t see your Echo automatically, say “Alexa, pair device” to start searching for devices.
+- Select Pair New Device, or look for the pairing menu if it is already active.
+If you do not see your Echo automatically, say “Alexa pair device” to start searching for devices.

-Once you’ve connected, your Echo will announce you’ve connected to a device successfully.
+- Once you have connected, your Echo will announce you have connected to a device successfully.

-Now, to play YouTube Music, just open the app on your phone and select a song or a mix you want to play.
-While you can’t request specific songs using your voice, you can use basic commands like pause, play, next, and previous to control your playback without having to use your device.
+- Now, to play YouTube Music, just open the app on your phone and select a song or a mix you want to play.
+While you can not request specific songs using your voice, you can use basic commands like pause, play, next, and previous to control your playback without having to use your device.